 Class Dojo - points are awarded praising children who display a specific behaviour for learning in class, in their work or as they move around school.
 The same behaviours in sticker form can be attached to the children's work in their books or on display to show which behaviour for learning they have been using.
-For every 100/250/500 up to 1000 Dojo points, children receive a certificate in our Awesome Arnbrook Assembly which parents/carers are invited to attend.
-When a child has received 1000 Dojo points they will also be presented with a £5 voucher.
-The top 3 Dojo scorers from each class, each week are allowed to sit on chairs in assemblies and will receive a reward e.g. an extra session on the trim trail.
+For every 100/250/500 up to 1000 Dojo points, children receive a certificate in our Awesome Arnbrook Assembly.
+The top 3 Dojo scorers from each class, each week are allowed to sit on chairs in assemblies.